The Top 21 World’s Rarest Birds 2025 List (With Names & Pictures)

 20. Vogelkop Superb Bird-of-Paradise

-Vogelkop Superb Bird-of-Paradise is among the rarest birds in the world.
+Vogelkop Superb Bird-of-Paradise is among the rarest birds in the world in 2025.

 Image credit: Avianhybrids